Supporting Diversity in Recruitment

 What positive action isn’t:

-• It isn’t about setting targets
+It isn’t about setting targets.

-• About giving jobs to people just because they are from an under represented group.
-Every candidate, regardless of their ethnicity has to complete their application form, on their own, has to sit the assessment centre, on their own, and attend an interview that they must pass, on their own.
+It is not about giving candidates the actual questions or answers, or about lowering our standards.
+Every successful candidate has to complete their application form on their own, has to sit the assessment centre on their own, and has to attend an interview that they must pass on their own.

 /